Blog

 Overview

 Hedge fund fees represent a major component of overall fund economics that can make or break the manager’s profitability and investor appetite.
-The typical “2 and 20” fee structure of 2% management fee and 20% performance fee has shifted in recent years.
+The typical “2 and 20” hedge fund structure of 2% management fee and 20% performance fee has shifted in recent years.
 Investors today expect reduced rates, added performance incentives, and increased transparency.

 With new hedge fund launches at decade highs in 2023, competition to stand out is fierce.
 This makes thoughtful fee design essential during inception.
 Simply pricing based on outdated benchmarks or inertia could handicap fundraising potential.